 - 1. Open the library (or libraries) that you would like to set as your favorite(s).
 You must have a library open in order to set it as your favorite library. - 2.
-From the Edit menu, select Preferences, and then select Libraries. - 3.
+From the EndNote menu, select Preferences, and then select Libraries. - 3.
 In the drop-down list at the top of the window, select Open the specified libraries. - 4.
 Click Add Open Libraries and all of the currently open libraries will be added to the list of favorite libraries that should open every time EndNote starts. - 5.
-Click OK to save your changes and close the Preferences dialog.
+Click Save to save your changes, and then close the Preferences window by clicking in Close button in the top left corner.